MiczFlor/RPi-Jukebox-RFID/components/synchronisation/sync-shared-from-server/README.md

 If the server is not reachable the check will be aborted after the timeout.
 So an unreachable server will cause a delay (see command "SYNCSHAREDONRFIDSCANTOGGLE" to toggle activation state).
 Further will the playback be delayed for the time the data are transfered (see "SYNCSHAREDFULL" to use a full-sync if a lot of new files have been added).

+Currently only synchronisation via a mounted share ist supported.

 ## Installation